 And now, back to our original question – what’s the best mattress to choose?
-From my experience, a hybrid mattress is a way to go.
+From my experience, a hybrid mattress is the way to go.
 The best hybrid mattress I’ve found combines a premium core of dense memory foam layers with open cell technology for exceptional support, airflow, and breathability.
 It is also then topped with a patented, cocooning foam that is designed for both superior motion control AND incredible softness.

 And What About the Foundation?

 A perfect mattress should be both comfortable and supportive, but an ideal mattress is just one component of a proper sleep support system.
 Your mattress needs the right kind of support, too.
 Without an adequate mattress foundation, even a “perfect” mattress won’t perform for you as well as it could or should.
 A traditional box spring will usually work fine with an innerspring mattress, but a deluxe memory foam-layered mattress will need more support than a standard box spring can offer.